zenml-io/blog.zenml.io/_posts/2021-11-24-zero-five-three-release.md

   # width: 1000
 ---

-ZenML 0.5.3 adds support for statistics visualisations, greatly improved speed for CLI commands as well as lots of small improvements to the pipeline and step interface.
+ZenML 0.5.3 adds support for statistics visualizations, greatly improved speed for CLI commands as well as lots of small improvements to the pipeline and step interface.

 For a detailed look at what's changed, give [our full release notes](https://github.com/zenml-io/zenml/releases/tag/0.5.3) a glance.
 This blog post will cover some of the big-picture changes.

-## Statistics Visualisations
+## Statistics Visualizations

 In the latest release we added the concept of visualizations as a first-class citizen in ZenML.
 Now you can use awesome third-party libraries to visualize ZenML steps and artifacts.
 We support the facets visualization for statistics out of the box, to find data drift between your training and test sets.